RHESGroup/mc2101/fpga/README.md

 ## Memory update

 In order to run an application on MC2101 there are 2 steps to be done:
 -   **build the target application**: the application must be located in the [sw/apps/test_mc2101](../sw/apps/test_mc2101/) folder, there are already two demos ready to be used.
-The application must be compiled folliwing the instructions defined in the [sw/README](../sw/README.md)
+The application must be compiled following the instructions defined in the [sw/README](../sw/README.md)

 -   **generate the memory initialization file**, used by Quartus to initialize the memory content of the synthesized ram and **update mc2101.sof configuration file**.
 Just call `make update_ram`, the default target application is defined in the [Makefile](./Makefile) as TARGET_APP, so if you intend to run your custom application make sure to run the command like this: `make TARGET_APP=your_app_name update_ram`